Discover Montenegro on a day trip to Kotor from Dubrovnik

 By private transfer or bus

-If you don’t want to drive yourself, then you can get a private transfer or travel by bus.
-Check buscroatia.com‘s website for bus timetables.
-There are also guided tours to Montenegro that you can choose from.
+If you don’t want to or don’t know how to drive, then you can also get a private transfer or travel by bus to Kotor.
+Check buscroatia.com‘s website for the bus timetables.

 By tour

-There are also several tours from Dubrovnik that you can opt for.
-Here are a few:
+There are also several tours from Dubrovnik to Kotor, that you can choose from.
+Here are a few options:

 - Full-Day Group Tour of Montenegro Coast: guided tour in Montenegro that includes a Perast visit and free time in Kotor.